Intangible Tax Treatment – CTA 2009

 - Withheld tax is paid to HMRC within 14 days after the end of the quarter in which the royalty payment is made.

-•Pre July 2015 legislation, the tax relief was available for goodwill amortisation, either in line with the accounting treatment, or at a flat 4% rate.
-This treatment applied to goodwill created or acquired after 1 April 2002 (“new goodwill”).
+2.Between 1 April 2002 – 8 July 2015 – IFA regime applies ie the tax relief was available for goodwill amortisation, either in line with the accounting treatment, or at a flat 4% rate.
+If disposed gain/loss of proceeds less tax base will form part of trading income/loss.